ahmedmq/spring-cloud-app-broker-demo/README.md

 - Accessing the catalog

-  Use `curl` or any other REST client to access the broker's catalog via the `/v2/catalog` endpoint.
-This is the same endpoint used to populate the marketplace
+  Use `curl` or any other REST client to access the `sample-app-broker` catalog via the `/v2/catalog` endpoint.
+This is the same endpoint used to populate the marketplace.
+Use the url of the broker application from previous step.

   ```text
   $ curl http://sample-app-broker.cfapps.haas-222.pez.pivotal.io/v2/catalog